 Once the initial shock had settled, we rolled right into more photos of this newly engaged couple.
 They could not have picked a prettier street for their photo session.
-With the historic brick row homes and the canopy of trees on either side, we walked along the cute sidewalks and found plenty of sweet spots for photos
+With the historic brick row homes and the canopy of trees on either side, we walked along the cute sidewalks and found plenty of sweet spots for photos.

 Check out this link below for a Spring proposal with cherry blossoms!